DevSpen/bdfd-function-data/README.md

 # bdfd-function-data
-A WIP repository holding BDFD function data.
+A WIP repository holding BDFD function and other data.